 Google Cloud Platform

 ZDNet ranks the Google Cloud Platform at three.
-As with AWS and Azure, Google Cloud offers free trial access the entire product range for a limited period.
+As with AWS and Azure, Google Cloud offers free trial access to the entire product range for a limited period.
 A $300 credit is provided for the purchase of paid products and services during the first 90 days.
 At the end of the trial period, users have to manually upgrade to the paid products to continue using them.

 Overall, there is very little to choose between the three providers.
 They’re all capable of providing everything you need.
-They all offer a free trial period on most, or all the products you might use.
+They all offer a free trial period on most or all the products you might use.
 At the end of the day, the choice is entirely personal.